 4. Energy Crops Scheme - provides grants to land managers to plant miscanthus (elephant grass) and Short Rotation Coppice crops to produce biomass energy.
 Energy crops are used as a substitute for fossil fuels and can help mitigate climate change.
 For more information click here

-5. England Catchment Sensitive Farming Delivery Initiative - is a joint venture between Natural England and the Environment Agency across 50 priority catchments.
-In Bedfordshire this covers three catchments: Upper Great Ouse, River Nene and Upper Lee and Stort.
+5. England Catchment Sensitive Farming Delivery Initiative - is a joint venture between Natural England and the Environment Agency.
+In Bedfordshire and Northamptonshire this covers two catchments: Upper Great Ouse and River Nene.
+There are no catchments in Cambridgeshire.
 It delivers practical solutions and targeted advice to enable farmers and land managers to take action to protect water bodies and the wider environment.
 There is a capital grants fund available to support the improvement or installation of facilities that would benefit water quality by reducing diffuse pollution from agriculture.
 This could include fencing off water course or installing cattle drinkers.
 Catchment Sensitive Farming Officers are also available for advisory visits and to help with applications.
-It is expected that the funding mechanism will allow £21 million in capital grants to be awarded this year with an expected further £15 million for 2013/14.
-The scheme is open to applications between 1 March and 30 April 2012 for 2012/13 period.
+It is expected that the funding mechanism will allow £7 million in capital grants to be awarded this year in 2014/15.
+The scheme is open to applications between 1 February 2014 and 31 March 2014 for 2014/15 period.

 For more information click here

 6. The English Woodland Grant Scheme (EWGS) is the Forestry Commission’s main scheme for providing financial support.
 Its primary objectives are to create and manage woodlands, to sustain and increase the delivery of public benefits.
 For more information click here.